How to Move a Grandfather Clock

 They’re tall, heavy and fragile — plan to do your research and employ precision

 People treasure their grandfather clocks, especially if they are antiques or family heirlooms that are difficult or impossible to replace.
-But grandfather clocks are tall, complex and heavy, typically weighing between 100 and 300 pounds.
-When you think about all the steps and knowledge required to move a grandfather clock, it can feel as involved and laborious as what it takes to move a piano.
+But grandfather clocks are heavy — typically weighing between 100 and 300 pounds — and have intricate interior mechanisms that can be damaged if you move the clock improperly.

 That is why you should consider employing a professional mover or clock service person to move a delicate grandfather clock.
-However, if you can’t afford to hire an expert, you can move a grandfather clock with the help of one other person, research, supplies and an abundance of care.
+If you can’t afford to hire an expert, you can move a grandfather clock with the help of one other person, but must take the proper steps to ensure your clock is not damaged in the process.

 Jump to insightYou should have one other person to help you move a grandfather clock, but more than one helper could potentially get in the way.